O-Despo/athenaeum/technologies/numpy/np-intro.md

 ## How to know the shape and size of a array

 - `ndarray.ndim`: tell you the number of axes or dimentions
-- `ndarray.size`: total number of elemnets
+- `ndarray.size`: total number of elements
-- `ndarray.shape`: returns a tuple of ints each interger representing the number of elements on that axis
+- `ndarray.shape`: returns a tuple of ints each integer representing the number of elements on that axis

 ```python
 array_example = np.array([[[0, 1, 2, 3],